NuLink-network/docs/product/staker/staking.md

 As shown in the figure below, the left panel displays the `Staking Amount` information:

- * `VALID STAKING AMOUNT` shows the total valid staking amount for the current epoch.
+ * `VALID STAKING AMOUNT` shows the total valid staking amount of all stakers for the current epoch.
- * `TOTAL STAKING AMOUNT` represents the total staking amount for the current epoch.
+ * `TOTAL STAKING AMOUNT` represents the total staking amount of all stakers for the current epoch.

 ![Staking Amount](../../miscellaneous/img/dashboard/myAmount.png)

 ### Staking Node

-The right panel shows the "Staking Node" information: displaying the total count of staked nodes in the current epoch.
+The right panel shows the "Staking Node" information, displaying the total count of stakers in the current epoch.

 ![Staking Node](../../miscellaneous/img/dashboard/myNode.png)